Ghent is a lively city with so many things to do. If you want to truely discover the city, you'll need a few days to really see it all.

 Cocktail Bar: the Drifter, The Cobbler

-Coffee: Alice, Take five, Way, Labath
+Coffee: Mokabon, Take five, Way, Labath

 Cake: Julie's house